Derrinallum: History

 The Djargurd Wurrong people are the traditional Aboriginal owners of the Derrinallum district.
 The Djargurd Wurrong people consist of twelve clans that traditionally shared a common language and family ties, but each clan had its own territory.
 For tens of thousands of years they successfully occupied the area as a semi-nomadic hunter gatherer society.
 During European colonisation in the 1830s, Mount Elephant was located within the territory of the clan Teerinyillum Gundidj.
 One known Aborigonal man from the Derrinallum clan (or Teerinyillum Gundidj) was known as "King Tom of the Mount Elephant tribe".
 He was painted by Robert Hawker Dowling in 1856 (National Library of Australia).
 King Tom was later photographed at Coranderrk Aboriginal Mission in 1877 by the photographer Fred Kruger (1831-1888).

 Colonial exploration of the Derrinallum district began in 1837 by the "Derwent Company".
-The company comprised Messers, Learmonth, Fisher, Mercer, and Swanston.
+The company comprised Messrs, Learmonth, Fisher, Mercer, and Swanston.
 They headed north from Lake Corangamite, climbed the volcanic cone of Mount Elephant, and named the mountain "Elephant Hill".
 The first official overland trip from Geelong to Portland was led by Fyans and Smythe in 1839, where Fyans recorded "we bend our steps across to Teron Allum Hill or elpephant".
 On the same trip Smythe recorded that June 2 they "started early for Lake Colac... and the native pointed out a hill to which we travelled, the name of the Mount is Terrinallum" Derrinallum was also known as The Swamp by early colonial settlers.
 The local indigenous tribe called the locality Djerrinallum meaning sea swallow or tern, a species that used to flock to the area in abundance.